lfcj/SwiftLeeConcurrently/README.md

 # Swiftlee Concurrency - Swift 6

+These are the notes for (AvdLee's Swift Concurrency Code)[https://github.com/AvdLee/Swift-Concurrency-Course/tree/main]

 What started in Swift 5 as implementing the ideas behind Lattner's Manifesto, has now continued with Swift 6.

 Its goal is to eliminate all data races and help code become more predictable, reducing unexpected runtime issues.